jacopoc/mcp-prototypes/README.md

 }

 ### remote MCP server (Streamable HTTP)

 This server uses the Streamable HTTP transport.

-1) npm install
-2) npm run build
+Run the server:

-3) node build/server-remote.js
+ node build/server-remote.js

-# how to test
+# Tool to test

 npx @modelcontextprotocol/inspector

+This tool is especially used to test the server from a browser without an AI client.